JanPalasek/pretty-jupyter-examples/README.md

 Shows, how [Pretty Jupyter](https://github.com/JanPalasek/pretty-jupyter) can be used by using examples.

+**Every example has also included link to the generated html report.**

 If you want to run any of the examples, install the latest Pretty Jupyter.

 ```sh